Laurel Hill Tunnel: Bypass

 The point eastbound where the turnpike curves north (to the left) to bypass the Laurel Hill Tunnel.
 The abandoned tunnel can be seen where there is a path of trees removed from the top of the mountain.
 Notice the jersey barriers end with the beginning of a wide grassy median.

 The tunnels on the Turnpike had been bottlenecks ever since the Turnpike's opening in 1940 due to reduced speeds and two-way traffic in a single tube.
 A second tube was added to four tunnels—Allegheny Mountain, Tuscarora Mountain, Kittatinny Mountain, and Blue Mountain—where it was the less expensive option.

 Unlike the Sideling Hill and Rays Hill tunnels, the Laurel Hill Tunnel is not on the bypassed section commonly known as the Abandoned Pennsylvania Turnpike and is still owned by the Pennsylvania Turnpike Commission.
 It is not open to the public and is routinely patrolled by the Pennsylvania State Police for trespassers.

-The highest point on the Turnpike, 2603 ft, is on the Laurel Hill Tunnel bypass at Mile 100.45 in Somerset County.
+The highest point on the Turnpike, 2603 ft, is on the Laurel Hill Tunnel bypass at milepost 100.45 in Somerset County.